georgeartem/transcendence/README.md

 where S_E represents instant action, and ℏ underscores the uncertainty principle’s role in energy-time borrowing for barrier penetration yielding astronomical livable timelines that exceed 10^100 years and rendering the probability of observable decay far below 5σ thresholds (≈3×10^{-7}) for empirical concern.

-During the Trinity test, atmospheric ignition risk was assessed through detailed balances in report LA-602, weighing nitrogen fusion gains against bremsstrahlung and Compton losses.
+During the Trinity test, atmospheric ignition risks were assessed through detailed balances in report LA-602, weighing nitrogen fusion gains against bremsstrahlung and Compton losses.
 The initial estimates, which hovered around p < 3×10^{-6}, were rooted in the same type of quantum tunneling governed by Coulomb barriers via the Gamow factor:

 $$
 \boxed{exp(-2πZ_1 Z_2 α / v)}